 Manda Bay is on one of the many unspoilt, idyllic islands within the Lamu archipelago, situated on the northwestern tip of Manda Island.
 The lodge lies in the calm inshore waters on a long sandy protected beach.
-Surrounded by miles of palm fringed silky white sandy beaches and intriguing creeks, Manda Bay is the perfect getaway retreat.
+Surrounded by miles of palm fringed silky sandy beaches and intriguing creeks, Manda Bay is the perfect getaway retreat.

 There are 22 cottages (11 beach front, 5 sea view and 6 garden view) flawlessly-designed and in keeping with local landscape.
 Each cottage has a large ceiling fan and refreshing showers inside the en-suite bathrooms.
 They also have their own verandahs.

 The cuisine at Manda Bay naturally features a marine flavour, freshly-caught tuna, mangrove crab and prawns are a Manda Bay delicacy!
 There is a large dining room but on most nights dinners are taken outside under the stars.